seanwhs/Tutorials/JavaScript/AI-Powered-CLI-Dashboard-with-Async-JS.md

 ## An Architectural Deep Dive into JavaScript Concurrency and Runtime Design

-This is a strong foundation.
 The progression from basic queue scheduling to an asymmetric asynchronous execution graph is structurally sound.
-However, to elevate this into a **production-grade engineering article**, we need to remove the “homework project” framing and re-anchor the narrative in real-world runtime architecture.
+However, to operate as an enterprise-grade systems engineering article, we must replace "homework project" framing with rigorous real-world runtime architecture.

-The refinement below introduces rigorous system terminology—**Inversion of Control**, **Temporal Coupling**, **Backpressure**, and **Execution Graph Theory**—upgrades mock implementations into production-aligned abstractions, and replaces naive stream handling with realistic **SSE (Server-Sent Events) parsing semantics** as used in providers like OpenRouter.
+The implementation below establishes systems terminology—**Inversion of Control (IoC)**, **Temporal Coupling**, **Backpressure**, and **Execution Graph Theory**—upgrades mock implementations into production-aligned abstractions, and replaces naive stream handling with resilient, production-ready **Server-Sent Events (SSE) parsing semantics** matching the specs of upstream LLM providers (e.g., OpenRouter, OpenAI, Anthropic).

-We also enforce **functional decomposition**, strict **I/O boundary isolation**, and **Locality of Behavior (LoB)** to align the design with systems used in real-time AI dashboards and streaming observability platforms.
+We strictly enforce **functional decomposition**, complete **I/O boundary isolation**, and **Locality of Behavior (LoB)** to align this architectural pattern with real-time streaming dashboards and observability platforms.

 ---